alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

 * `vswitch_id` - If the instance created in VPC, then this value is  virtual switch ID.
 * `tags` - The instance tags, use jsonencode(item) to display the value.
 * `key_name` - The name of key pair that has been bound in ECS instance.
+* `role_name` - The name of RAM role that has been bound in ECS instance.